latchbio/latch/docs/source/basics/local_development.md

 Ideas:
 - Sandbox environment for testing and debugging

 It is often helpful to iteratively test and debug your workflow before registering them to Latch.
 The Latch SDK provides the command `latch develop` to enable fast local testing and debugging of workflows on Latch.
+With `latch develop`, you can start a sandbox environment that is identical to the environment your workflow will be run in.

 To open up a session for debugging, first navigate to your workflow directory:
 ```